romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

-# NetApp NFSv4 with Kerberos for containerized applications
+# NFSv4 with Kerberos for containerized applications

 !!! warning "Status: **draft**"